SabaAhmad404/Bookstore-React/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math-magician<a name="about-project"></a>
+# 📖 Book-Store<a name="about-project"></a>

-**Math-magician-React Project**
+**Book-Store**
-"Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
+Bookstore-React Project The Bookstore is a website that allows you to:

-- Make simple calculations.
-- Read a random math-related quote.
+-Display a list of books.
+-Add a book.
+-Remove a selected book.

 ## 🛠 Built With <a name="built-with"></a>